 Typically, franchising equates to the use of independent distributors who are licensed to use the supplier's trademarks, either in their business name or in their products, are required to follow a prescribed marketing plan or method of operation, and pay a franchise fee to the supplier.
 Under Japanese law, there are no specific formal requirements to create a valid and binding franchise agreement.
+A franchise agreement is generally considered a combination of a licence agreement and a services agreement.

-A franchise However, the franchisor must provide disclosure documents before entering into a franchise agreement, if the franchise business falls under the definition of a specified chain business under the Small and Medium-sized Retail Business Promotion Act.
+However, the franchisor must provide disclosure documents before entering into a franchise agreement, if the franchise business falls under the definition of a specified chain business under the Small and Medium-sized Retail Business Promotion Act.
 As this Act is designed to protect small and medium-sized retail businesses, the disclosure obligations will not be imposed if the majority of the franchisees are large and sophisticated.